Financial help for postgraduates

 What is the value of the different awards?

 The value of these awards is not affected by parental or student income but those receiving comparable support from industry or a university may not be eligible for an award.

-The basic rate of maintenance grant payable is £13,726.
+The basic rate of maintenance grant payable in 2014/15 is £13,863 (to be confirmed).
 Additional grants dependent on place of study and discipline are also payable, and allowances may also be paid for dependants etc.

 - For United Kingdom domiciled students the value of an award includes the cost of approved fees as well as the maintenance rates quoted above.

 - An award offered to a student who is a European Community resident from outside the United Kingdom covers only the cost of fees (up to the maximum for United Kingdom students).

 Three-year Co-operative Awards in Science and Technology (CAST) specifically support students working on research projects at Northern Ireland universities and involve a collaborating body in industry.
 The non means tested maintenance element (£13,863 pa to be confirmed) is supplemented by a payment from the collaborating body of at least 60% of the standard maintenance grant per annum for the duration of the CAST studentship.
 European Community residents from outside the United Kingdom may apply: if an award is made it will cover the costs of approved tuition fees only.

 The Institute seeks to foster the advancement of learning in fields that are of particular interest to the development of Europe.
 Students undertake study and research with a European focus in the following areas: Economics, Law, History and Civilisation or Political and Social Sciences.

 Each year, the Department funds up to a maximum of 2 awards for Northern Ireland domiciled students studying at the Institute.
 These awards comprise of grants for living and other costs for eligible students for 3 years.
 The institution itself covers the costs of any further years of study.